 All in all, these apps, whether trivia, puzzles, brain training, or even entertainment, play a significant role in improving the quality of the lives of seniors.

-The elderly are rarely busy, and it can help to keep them entertained.
+The elderly, and fun apps like these can help to keep them entertained.
 Learning something new each day can go a long way in keeping them active and entertained.

 This article has outlined some other best entertainment apps for the elderly.
-These apps range from trivia, puzzles, games, music, and podcast apps.
+These apps include trivia, puzzles, games, music, and podcasts.

 The best thing about these apps is that they are available in Google Play and Apple Store and can be accessed using different devices.